General guidelines

 Submission of proof of official, authorised, ethical approval is mandatory for the following:

-Please note that the EVECC Scientific Committee would still strongly recommend seeking ethical review also for retrospective studies that use surplus material, or for any other prospective or retrospective study that might raise ethical issues.
+The EVECC Scientific Committee would still strongly recommend seeking ethical review also for retrospective studies that use surplus material, or for any other prospective or retrospective study that might raise ethical issues.

 Examples of areas where ethical issues could arise include but are not limited to: